-Rev. Gabriel Salguero and his wife, Rev. Jeanette Salguero, are the co-lead pastors of the multicultural Lamb’s Church of the Nazarene in New York City.
-The Lamb’s Church worships in three languages– English, Spanish, and Mandarin.
-Much of their work focuses on racial reconciliation Rev. Gabriel Salguero is the founder of the National Latino Evangelical Coalition (NaLEC) which offers an important leadership voice for the close to 8 million Latino evangelical in the USA.
+Rev. Gabriel Salguero and his wife, Rev. Jeanette Salguero, serve as Associate Senior Pastors at Calvario City Church in Orlando, FL.
+Much of their work focuses on racial reconciliation.
+Rev. Gabriel Salguero is the founder of the National Latino Evangelical Coalition (NaLEC) which offers an important leadership voice for the close to 8 million Latino evangelical in the USA.

 The Salgueros have ministered extensively in Europe, Latin America, and Africa.
 Their life’s work is bringing an ethical framework to public policy and empowering mature leadership.
 Rev. Salguero has worked on issues of leadership development, evangelicals and public policy, as well as racial reconciliation.
 In addition, he has written extensively on ethics and race, multicultural ministry, immigration, and spirituality and public work.
 He has been named as one of the most influential Latino evangelical leaders by the Huffington Post, CNN Español, El Diario, and Jorge Ramos’ Al Punto.
 He previously served on the Equal Employment Opportunity Commission in NJ, and has also served as an adviser to the White House on issues of immigration and health-care and the faith community.